 However, there are many privacy and security issues associated with self-tracking devices, as well as questions such as: who retains rights of the data, how do companies use them, where do they end up, and who profits from selling these data?

 Wearables and apps collect a broad range of data, including biological processes such as heart rate and sleep patterns, lifestyle factors such as diet, distance and speed travelled, behavioural and postural data such as walking gait (to prevent falls), and much more besides.
 They are collected through a combination of automated data collection (for example, a pedometer built into a phone or a wristband) and self-generated data (such as those data provided to health apps on mood, symptoms and physical condition).

 In this way, self-tracking might embed a sense of an ‘ideal’ self – a fit, healthy and busy self whose every move is logged.
 This ideal does not allow for widespread differences in bodies, health conditions or lifestyles.
-Self-tracking also shifts responsibility onto the individual for their own care.
-In this way, it may play a part in a wider shift towards healthcare systems in which the state plays a smaller part than the commercial sector.
-Finally, many devices set up an expectation that users can and should share their own health and wellbeing data via social networking to be part of a ‘community’.
+Self-tracking also shifts responsibility onto the individual for their own care, something that sometimes even takes moral undertones .
+In this way, self-tracking and data sharing for health and wellbeing can be seen as symptoms of a more general phenomenon: a shift towards healthcare systems where the state plays a limited role, in comparison to the commercial sector (the healthcare industry).

-Together, these potential issues with self-tracking technologies further complicate the power relations and ideas of data ownership, which already lie at the heart of how healthcare is delivered.
+Together, these potential issues with self-tracking technologies further complicate the power relations and ideas of data ownership when it comes to health and wellbeing.

 Many kinds of health and wellbeing data are collected by organisations whose main activity lies outside of traditional healthcare.
 This includes charities, local government, employers, community groups, commercial bodies and many more.